Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ```
 The C++ code and executables can be found at `/icse23/GenSym/gs_gen`.

+The process of compiling generated C++ programs to executable uses half of the
+CPU cores (both physical and logical) by default.
+If your machine only has 16 cores and 32GB memory, limiting the the number of
+parallel `g++` instances no more than 8 is a good choice and this may take ~2.5
+hours.

+If you still experience out-of-memory in Docker, please try to decrease the
+number of CPU cores (and this leads to longer compilation time).
+With more memory, you may increase the number of parallel `g++` instances.

 **Short-Running Benchmark (<1 hour)**

-After compiling the executables, we first start the short-running task which will finish within 1 hour by running:
+After compiling the executables, we first start the short-running task which
+will finish within 1 hour by running:
 ```
 # cd /icse23/icse23-artifact-evaluation/table2
 # bash short_run.sh